LukeShortCloud/rootpages/src/automation/ansible.rst

 Async
 ^^^^^

-The "async" function can be used to start a detached task on a remote system.
-Ansible will then poll the server periodically to see if the task is complete (by default, it checks every 10 seconds).
-Optionally a custom poll time can be set.
-[15]
+The ``async`` function is used to start a detached task on a managed system.
+Ansible will then poll that system periodically to see if the task is complete.
+By default, it checks every 10 seconds and will only move onto the next task if all of the processes are complete.
+Tasks with loops will execute the module in parallel for each item.
+By using ``poll: 0``, the task will be ran in the background and Ansible will continue onto the next task.
+Do not set ``async: 0`` as that will disable async.

 Syntax:

 .. code-block:: yaml

-    async: <SECONDS_TO_RUN>
+    async: <MAXIMUM_SECONDS_TO_RUN>

-Example:
+    poll: <INTERNAL_IN_SECONDS>

+This example will run a command, check every 5 seconds to see if it is complete, until 15 seconds has elapsed.
+If it is still not complete, Ansible will end that async process and mark the task as being failed.

 .. code-block:: yaml

     - command: bash /usr/local/bin/example.sh
       async: 15
       poll: 5

+[15]

 Block
 ^^^^^